What's Keeping the Music Industry from Discovering You?

 5. Band member names and instrumentation

-When I discover a band I actually like to send a personalized email with the members names instead of a generic “Hey _____ band, We really dig what you are doing.”
+When I discover a band I like I send a personalized email with the members names instead of a generic “Hey _____ band, We really dig what you are doing.”
 That may not be incentive enough to include the members names, but knowing a blogger who is interested in covering your music could.
 They will often use this information to write their features.

 6. Contact Info/Email Address

 This should be self-explanatory, you really don’t want an industry person to try to track down your contact info.
 Most will simply move on, which becomes a missed opportunity for you.
+Now you may be thinking, they can just Facebook message me or tweet at me.
+If you want to be discovered, you need to meet them where they are at.
+I personally don't like to Facebook message, because I prefer to keep that part of my life separate and reserved for personal use only.

 7. Keep Your Newsfeed Fresh